 If driving a giant pickup truck around downtown Raleigh is your idea of a good time…have we got the job for you.
-Don’t worry, you’ll get to do some cool science too!
+You’ll get to do some cool science too!

 This position will assist with an ongoing research project examining the effects of weekly watering on health and pest insect abundance in urban maple trees.
 The successful applicant will water study trees twice a week and will assist with performing insect counts, tree physiology measurements, and branch sampling as needed through the summer.
-Applicant will be required to drive a large pickup truck with a water tank in back and operate a water pump to fill tree watering bags.
+Applicant will be required to drive a large pickup truck with a water tank in back and fill and maintain tree watering bags.

 - Must have a valid driver’s license

-- Must be able to work outdoors in all weather conditions
+- Must be able to work outdoors in hot, humid, and rainy weather conditions

 - Experience operating large vehicles and/or farm machinery a plus